 Layout and Floor Plan

-- Measure your kitchen and draw up a floor plan, include window and door placements.
+- Measure your kitchen and draw up a floor plan similar to Rockwell Ranch floor plans, which can include window and door placements.
 This would be a good time to move that door to improve flow, change the swing of its opening or open up the window to allow more natural light in.
 Think about if the current placing of your stove, fridge and kitchen sink make sense in the space.
 Pro Tip: Keep in mind the triangle rule.
 The center point of each item -sink, fridge and stove- should form a triangle with legs no less than four feet, or more than nine feet, and the total of all three legs should be between 13 and 26 feet.
 Last, do you have a stubborn wall you’ve been dreaming of opening up to add more kitchen counter to your space?
 Go for it!
 Remember that planning a layout ahead will give you time to keep a healthy budget, your expectations positive and attain the style that you envision.

 - When estimating your budget, after plumbing and electrical, the cabinet line item will be a significant part of your budget.
 However, it is very important as it will give character and style to your kitchen.
 There are three main cabinetry styling choices to keep in mind: cabinet door styles (flat panel, raised panel, slab, mullion), wood species (cherry, maple, red oak, hickory, etc.) and cabinet finishes (stain, stain/glaze, paint, paint/accent, weathered, etc.).
 Next, think about how many drawers you want on the lower cabinets.
 Pots and pans in drawers or in the standard shelving?
 Upper doors with glass inserts or without?
 What door hardware will you be choosing?
 Take your time to look at the options as this is the jewelry for cabinets.
 Finally, think about your hood range.
 It can be an architectural element and a great opportunity to make a statement.